CamTheWebGuy/airbnb/README.md

 # AirBnb Clone

-This project is a learning project with the goal of recreating Airbnb using JS, React, Firebase and Firestore.
+This project is a learning project with the goal of recreating Airbnb using JS, React and Firebase.